xll0328/xll0328.github.io/_pages/about.md

 # 🔥 News
+- *08.2025*: 🎉 Our 3 papers have been accepted at **ACM MM 2025 BNI Track** (CCF A, BNI Papers are considered outstanding ACM MM full papers, and accepted BNI papers will apear in the main proceedings)!
 - *07.2025*: 🎉 Our 4 papers have been accepted at **ACM MM 2025** (CCF A)!
+- *07.2025*: 🎉 Our paper have been accepted at **ICCV 2025 workshop VQualA** (CCF A)!
 - *07.2025*: 🎉 Our paper "Generative Knowledge-Guided Review System for Construction Disclosure Documents" has been accepted at **Advanced engineering informatics** (JCR Q1, IF: 9.9)!
 - *06.2025*: 🎉 Our paper “Automated Detection of Complex Construction Scenes Using a Lightweight Transformer-based Method” has been accepted at **Automation in Construction** (JCR Q1, IF:9.6)!
 - *05.2025*: 🎉 Our paper “Stable Vision Concept Transformers for Medical Diagnosis” has been accepted at **ECML-PKDD 2025** (CCF B)!